happihound/happihound/README.md

-# Hi there, I'm Bev 👋
+# Hi there, I'm Bev

 <p align="center">
   <img src="https://media.discordapp.net/attachments/917295005268320337/1095424118813380688/github_header.png?width=2200&height=440" alt="Header Image" />
 </p>

 I'm a software engineering student with experience in machine learning, object/text recognition, and face cloning!
 I love working on all things computer vision, and I'm always looking for new challenges and opportunities to learn.
 While you're here, you might as well look around a little.
-Go take peak at my [Featured Projects](#featured-projects)
+Go take peak at my [Featured Projects](#featured-projects)!

 ## Technologies & Tools